orstavik/JoiComponents/book/chapter3_lifecycle/Theory_SlotVariable.md

 ```
 If a variable could be assigned *more than* one value at a time, like a `<SLOT>`,
 then it could return `slot X[charles, elizabeth]`.

+## Problems on the horizon

+Unfortunately, there are negative consequences from chained `<SLOT>` elements,
+both for CSS encapsulation and the algorithm for flattening `<SLOT>`s.
+When more `<SLOT>`s are linked and the process of
+assignments become more complex,
+these consequences makes the conceptual structure of the `<SLOT>` harder
+to keep in mind for the developer.

 ## References